piyushsachdeva/10WeeksOfCloudOps_Week7/README.md

 *  Define a backup strategy for the data stored in the Persistent Volume.
 *  Explore options for restoring the registry in case of data loss or pod failures.

+**Perform cluster upgrade to 1 major version**
+*  After the upgrade, make sure that your cluster is healthy, including the workload

 **Deliverables:**
 *  Your solution should be well-structured, documented in a blog including the GitHub repo, and optimized for the best Kubernetes architecture, resource utilization, and security practices.
 *  Please also tag me(piyush-sachdeva) and `#10weeksofcloudops` in the Linkedin/Twitter post so that we can track all the submissions.